Menu

 📍 kien giang

-VinWonders Phú Quốc is Vietnam's largest theme park - a resort island connected to Phú Quốc by the world's longest over-sea cable car, with water parks, rides, aquariums, and a private beach on the northern tip of the island.
+VinWonders Phú Quốc is Vietnam's largest theme park - a 50-hectare resort complex on the northern coast with water parks, rides, aquarium, live shows, and a private beach.
+Best suited for families with children.

 Vĩnh Trung Fields